-Live Connect provides a set of APIs that enable your apps to work with info in Outlook.com, Windows Live Messenger, Microsoft SkyDrive, and other services that are compatible with Live Connect.
+Live Connect provides a set of APIs that enable your apps to work with info in Outlook.com, Skype, Microsoft SkyDrive, and other services that are compatible with Live Connect.
 Here's what you can do with these APIs, how to get the settings that your apps need to call the APIs, and how to begin writing code to call the APIs.
+To get started, download the Live SDK.

 - Profiles.
 Get a user's profile info.
 A profile includes info that a user provides about himself or herself, such as first name, last name, gender, and birth date.